 You can also try planks, sit-ups, and tricep dips, or pack with you a set of adjustable dumbbells and get some reps in at the rest stop.
 These workouts require minimal space and when they are done regularly, they are incredibly effective for reducing back and muscle pain.

 Most importantly, do not forget to stretch.
-Stretching is crucial for reducing stress and avoiding injury.
+Stretching is crucial for reducing stress, managing high blood pressure and avoiding injury.

 Get Rest When You Can